moehriegitt/hob3l/README.md

     0m45.208s
 ```

-Doing the same with `hob3l` is about 50 times faster:
+Doing the same with `hob3l` in 0.2mm layers is about 50 times faster:

 ```
     time hob3l x-carriage.csg -o x-carriage.stl